charlesbrandt/public/system/virtualization/docker.md

 lrwxrwxrwx 1 root root   11 Apr 30 23:05 error.log -> /dev/stderr
 ```

-Clearly, the logs are written in stdout.
-You can also try doing cat access.log inside the container and it still doesn't show anything.
+Logs are written to stdout or stderr.
+Execute `cat access.log` inside the container and it doesn't show anything.

-The right way to get your logs is going outside the container and doing `docker logs <container-id>` Then, you would see your logs.
+The way to get your logs is going outside the container and running

+    docker logs <container-id>

 https://stackoverflow.com/questions/30269672/unable-to-use-lt-when-running-nginx-docker-or-cat-logs